007revad/Synology_enable_M2_volume/README.md

     - Works with DSM 7.2 beta and 7.1.1 (may work with DSM 7.1 and 7.0).
     - Works with any brand M.2 drives.
     - May only work with models Synology listed as supporting M.2 volumes.
+    - Can be scheduled to run at boot or shut down.
     - Does **NOT** work for M.2 drives in a M2D20, M2D18, M2D17 or E10M20-T1.
     - Does **NOT** allow creating a storage pool/volume spanning internal NVMe drives and NVMe drives in a Synology M.2 PCIe card.